Landing at Amchitka

-The landing at Amchitka was the amphibious landing operation and occupation of Amchitka island by American forces during the Aleutian Islands campaign.
+The landing at Amchitka on 12 January 1943 was the unopposed amphibious landing operation and occupation of Amchitka island by American forces during the Aleutian Islands campaign during World War II.

 Background

-In June 1942, the Japanese occupied some of the western Aleutian islands, and hoped to occupy Amchitka.
+In June 1942, the Japanese occupied the western Aleutian Islands of Attu and Kiska, and they hoped to occupy Amchitka.
 A Japanese survey team scouted the island but rejected it for military purposes.

-During the Aleutian campaign an air force base was needed near the occupied islands of Attu and Kiska.
-Amchitcka was ruled out as a possible candidate due to its close proximity only 50 miles away from the island of Kiska.
+American military planners determined that an airbase was needed near the Japanese-occupied islands.
+Amchitka was ruled out as a possible candidate since it was only 50 miles away from Kiska.
 At the War Department's suggestion, an initial reconnaissance of Amchitka was carried out in September 1942, which found that it would be difficult to build an airstrip on the island.
-Nevertheless, planners decided on December 13 that the airfield "had to be built" to prevent the Japanese from doing the same.
-A further reconnaissance mission visited Amchitka from 17 to 19 December, and reported that a fighter strip could be built in two to three weeks, and a main airfield in three to four months.
-In December 1942, plans were drawn out for the landings dubbed "Operation Longview".
+Nevertheless, planners decided in December that the airfield "had to be built" to prevent the Japanese from doing the same.

+A reconnaissance mission visited Amchitka from 17 to 19 December and reported that a fighter strip could be built in two to three weeks, and a main airfield in three to four months.
+Plans were drawn out for the landings dubbed "Operation Longview".
 The operation would scrape together 2,000 immediate U.S military in the Aleutian Islands by the Alaska Defense Command.
 It was thought through reconnaissance that Amchitka was occupied by a small Japanese military presence.
 Eager to remove the Japanese, the Joint Chiefs of Staff agreed to move quickly to regain the territory.